ShenyiQinxin/spring-note/SpringWeb.md

 - DispatcherServlet delegates to **ViewResolvers** that select **View** based on **view name**

 #### View Resolvers
-- to override the default, register a ViewResolver bean with DispatchServlet in MvcConfig.class using InternalResourceViewResolver and setPrefix, setSuffix
+- to override the default, registerdefine a ViewResolver bean within DispatcherServlet in MvcConfig.class using InternalResourceViewResolver and setPrefix, setSuffix
-- by default, **JSP**: */WEB-INF/views/list.jsp* would be a view named "*list.jsp*"
+- by default, **JSP**: */WEB-INF/viewsreward/list.jsp* would be athe view of named "*list.jsp*"

 ![view resolver define](https://user-images.githubusercontent.com/32177380/36853241-f110c820-1d3b-11e8-93b2-8c33cafd0156.png)